Takakiriy/typrm/README.md

 ## Snippet search - #keyword tag, #glossary tag make highly accurate search to the snippet

-typrm search displays the snippet for the keywords found.
+typrm search displays your favorite snippets for the keywords you set.

-For example, if you search for the keyword `grep`, you'll see where the keyword `grep` is and the snippet.
+For example, if you search for the keyword `grep`, you'll see where the keyword `grep` is and your favorite template snippet.
 You can use `typrm grep` like Linux `man grep`.

 typrm command:

     $ typrm grep
-    /path/linux.yaml:100: grep: #keyword
+    /path/linux.yaml:100: grep: #keyword:
-        Example: grep -r __keyword__ __FilePath__
+        Example: grep -rn __keyword__ __FilePath__
         Files that do not contain keywords:
             grep -L __Keyword__ __Path__

-To make the snippet show,
-tag `#keyword:` with the keywords in the text file you are searching for.
+To make your favorite snippet show, tag `#keyword:` with the keywords in the text file you are searching for.
 Also, the content displayed in the snippet must be indented with whitespace deeper than the found line.
-The maximum number of lines displayed is 8.
-This number of lines can be changed with TYPRM_SNIPPET_LINE_COUNT environment variable or --snippet-line-count option.
-To jump to the contents of the file, run the typrm command and press Ctrl key and click the displayed path and line number in Visual Studio Code or other tools.

-Sample text file content:
+Sample text file `MyLinux.yaml` content:

         ....
     grep: #keyword: